kiview/graylog-workshop/README.md

 Next we want to configure the container of the Spring-Boot app to use the Docker GELF log driver (use UDP, since we already configured the input).

-Look at the [officla docs](https://docs.docker.com/config/containers/logging/gelf/) to find out how to do it.
+Look at the [official docs](https://docs.docker.com/config/containers/logging/gelf/) to find out how to do it.

 Docker-Compose also provides support for configuring the log driver: https://docs.docker.com/compose/compose-file/compose-file-v2/#logging